oribarilan/lensline.nvim/README.md

 ## Install

-⚠️currently only tag is supported, do not use branch-based installation⚠️

 It is suggested to either use the latest release tag or the release branch `release/0.1.x`. (which will contain the latest matching version).

 <a href="https://github.com/oribarilan/lensline.nvim/releases/latest">